Oatmeal Cherry Chocolate Chip Cookies

 - Make sure your baking powder has not expired (this is less often used in baking and often expires before you know it).
 Baking soda has a longer shelf life.

-- Note what kind of oatmeal your recipe calls for before you start baking.
+- PRO-Tip: Note what kind of oatmeal your recipe calls for before you start baking.
 There are regular rolled oats, steel-cut oats (coarser and chewier), and quick oats.
 Since this oatmeal is ground, I use regular rolled oats.

 - As with most cookie recipes, have your butter and eggs at room temperature.
 This makes for easy incorporation.